faithfulco/andreashandelwebsite/content/posts/2023-07-28-publications-analysis-3/index.markdown

 # Overview

-A bit more than a year ago, I wrote a 2-part blog post  ([part 1](/posts/publications-analysis-1/) and )
+A bit more than a year ago, I needed some bibliometric information for my materials for wrote a 2-part blog post discus ([part 1](/posts/publications-analysis-1/) and )

 # Required packages